Gladei & Partners > Chisinau, Moldova > Firm Profile

 After a recent administrative reform, the State Registry of Legal Entities is held and maintained by the Public Services Agency, which shall ensure the publicity of various events – from registration to deletion – in the lifetime of business companies, certain freelancers (individual entrepreneurs) and other entities (see more below – ”Types of Companies and Setting Up”).

 Investors may find that the registrars from State Registry of Legal Entities tend to be rather formalistic and bureaucratic, especially when it comes to untested or complex operations.
-Hence, the registration documents shall be carefully prepared, taking into account also the local customs.
+Hence, all registration related documents shall be carefully prepared, taking into account also the local customs.

 Ministry of Justice

-Service abroad of trial participants and holding the Movables Charges Registry are some of the attributions falling within the ambit of the Ministry of Justice, which seem important for the foreign investors.
+Service abroad of trial participants and holding the Movables Charges Registry are some of the attributions falling within the ambit of the Ministry of Justice.
 Notably, ever since 2013, when Moldova acceded to the Hague Service Convention, the officers of the Ministry of Justice have significantly up-skilled their competences in the area.

 National Bank of Moldova